MercuryGH/baby-chatroom/README.md

 # baby-chatroom

 A chat room implemented by Java Socket programming.
-A simple blocing IO model is used.
+A simple blocking IO model is used.